onthebusiness/harelang.org/content/style.md

    the expression.
 3. In `for` loops, each `;` token of the predicate MUST be followed by a space, or a newline.
-4. When breaking a long expression which is the predicate of a conditional expression (`if`, `for`, `while`), it MUST be indented *twice*, to distinguish the continuation line from the body of the conditional expression.

 **CORRECT**